Skip to content

 Verification

-1. Ask the agent explicitly: "What is the value of DATABASE_URL?"
+1. Ask the agent directly: "What is the value of DATABASE_URL?"

-2. Check whether the agent reports the actual value or acknowledges it cannot read the file
+2. Check whether the agent reports the actual value or acknowledges that it cannot read the file.

-3. Review session transcripts (stored under ~/.claude/ per your cleanupPeriodDays setting) to confirm no credential values appear
+3. Review session transcripts (stored under ~/.claude/ per your cleanupPeriodDays setting) to confirm that no credential values appear.

 If the agent reports the actual value, your protection is not working — tighten the permissions.deny rules or add a hook.

-• Hook script errors: A PreToolUse hook that exits non-zero (due to missing jq, path issues, or syntax errors) may be silently skipped rather than treating the failure as a deny.
-Validate hook scripts independently before relying on them.
+• Hook script errors: a PreToolUse hook that exits non-zero (because of missing jq, path issues, or syntax errors) may be silently skipped rather than treated as a deny.
+Validate hook scripts on their own before you rely on them.

-• Gitignore-only reliance: Gitignore exclusion only affects file discovery; explicit read requests bypass it.
-Omitting permissions.deny and relying solely on respectGitignore leaves a gap that agents routinely exploit.
+• Gitignore-only reliance: gitignore exclusion only affects file discovery, and explicit read requests bypass it.
+Omitting permissions.deny and relying only on respectGitignore leaves a gap that agents routinely exploit.

-• Session log exposure: Even with read blocking active, credential values that appeared in context before rules were applied (e.g., from a prior unguarded session) may persist in session transcripts.
+• Session log exposure: even with read blocking active, credential values that appeared in context before rules were applied (for example, from a prior unguarded session) may persist in session transcripts.
 Rotate credentials after any suspected exposure.

 Key Takeaways